polkadot-developers/docs-sandbox/source/docs/main-docs/02-fundamentals/architecture.md

 Substrate uses a simple key-value data store implemented as a database-backed, modified [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree).
 This allows any higher-level storage abstraction to be built ontop of this simple key-value storage layer.
+All events, extrinsics and pallet logic use this storage layer to persist state on-chain.
+For example, the Wasm runtime of a Substrate chain is stored at the magic key [`:code`](https://docs.substrate.io/rustdocs/latest/sp_storage/well_known_keys/constant.CODE.html).
+User balances are stored as a [`StorageMap`](https://docs.substrate.io/rustdocs/latest/frame_support/storage/trait.StorageMap.html) which uses the key-value database.

-This layer is the Rust implementation of [Rocks DB](http://rocksdb.org/).
+This layer is built using the Rust implementation of [Rocks DB](http://rocksdb.org/).
 There is a different implementation under developement called [Parity DB](https://github.com/paritytech/parity-db), also built in Rust but aims to optimize storage and retrieval of state data.
 In any case, Substrate is designed to support any key-value database implementation.

-The Wasm runtime of a Substrate chain is stored at the magic key [`:code`](https://docs.substrate.io/rustdocs/latest/sp_storage/well_known_keys/constant.CODE.html).
-User balances are stored as a [`StorageMap`](https://docs.substrate.io/rustdocs/latest/frame_support/storage/trait.StorageMap.html).
-All events, extrinsics and pallet logic use this storage layer to persist state on-chain.

 [ TODO: Elaborate on storage layers, including externalities]